alexarice/nixpkgs/doc/languages-frameworks/agda.section.md

 ## How to use Agda

-Agda can be installed with `agda.Agda`.
-For example:
+Agda can be installed from `agda`:
 ```
-$ nix-env -iA agda.Agda
+$ nix-env -iA agda
 ```

-To use agda with libraries, the `withPackages` function can be used.
+To use agda with libraries, the `agda.withPackages` function can be used.
 This function either takes:
 + A list of packages,
-+ or a function which returns a list of packages when given the `agda` attribute set,
++ or a function which returns a list of packages when given the `agdaPackages` attribute set,
 + or an attribute set containing a list of packages and local home libraries (see below).

 For example, suppose we wanted a version of agda which has access to the standard library.
 This can be obtained with the expressions:

 ```
-agda.withPackages [ agda.standard-library ]
+agda.withPackages [ agdaPackages.standard-library ]
 ```

 or